hynek/setup-cached-uv/README.md

 This means that the cache is refreshed weekly.

 You may want to set this to `""` if you already use `cache-dependency-path` to invalidate the cache.

-#### `cache-dependency-path`

-A path to a file whose contents is hashed and appended to the cache name.
-May contain glob-style patterns and match more than one file.
-Internally, the GitHub Actions function [`hashFiles`](https://docs.github.com/en/actions/learn-github-actions/expressions#hashfiles) is used to hash the passed path.

-Using this with a fully pinned `requirements.txt` file is the most efficient use of this action because it automatically invalidates the cache.

-You may want to set `cache-date-suffix` to `""` if you use this input.

 #### `uv-cache-path`